National Pan-Hellenic Council (NPHC) Recruitment Information

 Recruitment and membership intake for the organizations of the National Pan-Hellenic Council may vary differently between each of the Divine Nine organizations.
 Those interested in learning more about these Divine Nine Fraternities and Sororities are encouraged to research the history of each organization, visit their National website, learn of their respective membership requirements, and develop a relationship with the chapter members of your organizational interest.
 To any extent beyond that, membership recruitment and intake is under full coordination of the specific chapter and their national organization.
 However, all membership intake processes must be conducted by a chapter that is both active with its national organization and recognized by the UC Berkeley campus.

-For questions pertaining to an individual chapter’s specific recruitment, please contact that chapter’s President.
+Sign up to receive more information about recruitment and membership intake.
+For questions pertaining to an individual chapter’s specific recruitment and membership intake, please contact that chapter’s President.

 NPHC Recruitment FAQs

 Members of the council agree to abide by regulations of UC Berkeley regarding student organizations: “We will not haze according to California State Law; we will not restrict membership based upon race, color, national origin, religion, sex, physical and mental disability, medical condition (cancer-related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship or status as a covered veteran (special disabled veteran, Vietnam-era veteran or any other veteran who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized).”